The Overlooked Reality of Shareholder Activism in China: Defying Western Expectations

 Abstract

-Despite being the world’s second largest economy, shareholder activism in China remains largely unexplored.
-Using unique hand-collected data, we reveal that shareholder activism in China is thriving, with 156 major campaigns identified from 2007-2023, over two-thirds occurring in the last five years.
+Shareholder activism in China remains largely unexplored, despite the country having the world’s second largest economy.
+Using unique hand-collected data, we reveal that shareholder activism in China is thriving, with 156 major campaigns identified from 2007 to 2023, over two-thirds occurring in the last five years.

 Contrary to Western assumptions, our empirical analysis finds no statistically significant difference in activist campaign success rates between state-owned enterprises (SOEs) and privately-owned enterprises (POEs).
 Private shareholders have successfully conducted activist campaigns against powerful state-owned “national champions” in over half of the cases.
 Conversely, over half of the campaigns by state-owned activists failed when targeting POEs.

-Our regression analyses, coding activists and targets based on political power, suggest China has developed a rules-based market for shareholder activism with no evidence of systemic political interference, even when state actors are involved.
-In-depth case studies further support this conclusion, while illuminating rare instances where political influence may play a role in sensitive cases involving national champions.
+Our regression analyses, coding activist shareholders and target companies based on political power suggest China has developed a rules-based market for shareholder activism with no evidence of systemic political interference, even when state actors are involved.
+In-depth case studies further support this conclusion, while illuminating a rare instance where political influence may have played a role in a sensitive case involving a national champion.